About our staff

 My research has, for the most part, touched on three main areas: the transformation of French politics since the 1970s, Franco-British relations in the 20th century and the legacy of postcolonialism in France.
 This has resulted in a number of publications on contemporary French political culture, the 'Anglo-Saxon' in modern French thought, and French conceptions of the nation, the citizen and the secular.
 I have also worked on French theories of multiculturalism, the politics of postcolonialism and neo-liberal thought.

-Although I continue to work on France, my current research is focused on Eric Hobsbawm and the intellectual world of twentieth-century Europe.
+Although I continue to work on France, my current research is focused on Eric Hobsbawm and the global history of Marxism.

 Current research activities